Uesone/my-pixel-dashboard/README.md

 - **PowerHub Animation**:
   A central feature representing the "power" of your profile with custom animations.

-- **RPG-like Chatbot**:
-  On desktop, **UmbyBot** responds in a text-based RPG style with cool animations, providing information about your skills, projects, and more.

 - **Modals and Overlay Effects**:
   Smooth transitions for additional content, pop-ups for detailed views, and background dimming effects for a gaming experience.